jasonanema/Quicksort_Fortran77/README.md

 You can change compreal.F to be a custom comparision function for more complicated projects too.

-See the top comments of quicksort_real_F77.F for details, references and acknowledgements.
+See the top comments of quicksort_real_F77.F for details, references, copyright, and acknowledgements.